SBA offers disaster loan outreach centers

-The night of June 17th, Donna Ford of Osage County was awoken by the Derecho.
+TULSA, Okla. — The night of June 17, Donna Ford of Osage County was awoken by the Derecho.

-The storm left behind a mess of damage on her and her families’ properties.
+The storm left behind a mess of damage on her and her family’s properties.

 Corey Williams, Public Information Officer for the SBA’s Office of Disaster Recovery and Resilience, believes in the advantages of having an in-person outreach center.